 Smartphones: The Newest Drug

 If you or someone you know or love just can’t put that phone down — there’s a good reason.
 60 Minutes journalist Anderson Cooper ran a great story on why you’re addicted to your smartphone.
-The link is at the end of this story.
-If you need to watch it now, go ahead, just bookmark this page and come back because, as Tech Wellness coach and advocate, I’ve done the research and have worked on Tech Wellness for 20 years.
+The link is in the research section-which is at end of this story.
+If you need to watch it now, go ahead, just bookmark this page and come back because, as Tech Wellness experts, we have some ideas on how to control this addiction.

 Control Your Phone So it Doesn't Control You.

 I learned early on that if I could exercise power over my cell phone.
-I realized Ifelt betterr, had better relationships and got more done when I controlled it, instead of letting it control me.
+I realized I felt better, had better relationships and got more done when I controlled it, instead of letting it control me.

 Addiction By Design

 Turns out, tech addiction is on purpose!
 Oh my, really?
 Yep, apps, sites - even Google - are designed to engage you and keep you engaged.
 It’s commerce after all.
-Tristan Harris, formerly of Google, had this observation,
+Tristan Harris, formerly of Google, now founder of The Center For Humane Technology had this observation,